 Your choice of place to sell your product of course, also significantly impacts where you should promote your product or service.
 If you have a webshop, it will make good sense to promote your product online.
 This could, for example, be via Facebook ads, Google ads, influencer marketing, or a combination.
 You need to be present where your target audience is.
 If you haven't defined your target audience yet, you can get up to speed by downloading and filling out our free buyer persona template right here 👇🏼

 As already mentioned, every successful product has had a successful promotion.
 Promotion refers to specific and thoughtful advertising that reaches a company's target market.
 Promotion includes all forms of marketing — affiliate marketing, digital marketing, and content marketing are examples of the most important marketing tactics for a viable product to reach its audience at the right place and the right time.
+Content marketing comes in several forms for example posts, stories and the newest and one of the most popular formats; reels.

 A company might use an Instagram campaign, a PR campaign that showcases a product, an email campaign, or maybe an influencer campaign.
 Think of where and how you can reach your target group the most powerful way.
 If you doubt how you should promote your product, you are always welcome to contact us for a non-binding meeting about your opportunities.